Tales of Little Women

-Tales of Little Women (愛の若草物語, Ai no Wakakusa Monogatari), also simply known as Little Women, is a Japanese animated television series adaptation of Louisa May Alcott's 1868-69 two-volume novel Little Women, produced by Nippon Animation.
-It was first aired in 1987 (January–December) by the Fuji TV network.
+Tales of Little Women (愛の若草物語, Ai no Wakakusa Monogatari), also simply known as Little Women, is a Japanese animated television series adaptation itself of Louisa May Alcott's 1868-69 two-volume novel Little Women, produced by Nippon Animation.
+It aired from January to December 1987 on Fuji Television and its affiliates as the 13th entry in the House Foods World Masterpiece Theater series.

 A sequel series, Little Women II: Jo's Boys, premiered in 1993.

 Plot

 The animated series is loosely derived from Part One and partly on the beginning of Part Two of the book, and introduces new material and characters.
 The series begins with the introduction of the March family happily living near Gettysburg (the nearby town of York in the English version), until one day during a picnic, Mr. March notices Confederate scouts at a riverbank.
 As an officer of the Union Army on leave with a broken arm, Mr. March hesitantly leaves his family to inform his superiors and to prepare for the upcoming battle.
-Meanwhile, his family endures the Confederate occupation and even helps an escaped slave named John from being forcibly recruited to fight for the Confederacy.
+Meanwhile, his family endures the Confederate occupation and even helps a slave named John, who had been forcibly recruited to fight for the Confederacy, desert the Southern army by keeping him hidden until the Confederate's withdrawal from the city.

 Eventually, Union forces arrive and in the ensuing battle the March family home is destroyed and their investment (which had also been their savings) stolen.
 With no other options, the family leaves Gettysburg to Newcord, where they hope to be taken by an estranged aunt of father.
 Upon arriving in Newcord, they are coldly received by the old woman and even less so by David, an egotistical nephew who constantly asks for loans and antagonizes the family.
 Despite the reception, Aunt March allows the family to stay at home until they can get back on their feet.

 Determined to have a sense of normalcy and persevere their hardship, Meg finds work as a Governess while Jo alternates between being a companion to Aunt March and Author.
 During a sales pitch to sell a short story to a local newspaper, her work and her character are presumptuously criticized by Anthony, a local reporter.
 Upset and resolute, Jo throws herself into her writing ultimately earning the respect of Anthony and forms an amicable relationship.

-In time, the March family moves into a new home and the events that follow begin to reference the plot of the original novel: The 18th episode is based on Chapter 3 and follows the first part of the book.
+In time, the March family moves into a new home and the events that follow begin to reference the plot of the original novel: the 18th episode is based on Chapter 3 and follows the first part of the book.
 The storyline from Chapter 1 (Christmas 1863) begins in episode 21.